Spiced Banana Ice Cream

 • 1/2 teaspoon vanilla

-CUSTARD Purée the banana and 1/4 cup half & half in a food processor until smooth.
-In a medium saucepan, stir together the banana puree and brown sugar.
-Add the 2-1/2 cups half & half, spices and salt.
-‘Scald’ the mixture – this means to bring it just to a boil on medium heat without allowing it to actually boil, stirring very often to avoid scorching.
-Remove from the heat.
+"Scald" the mixture – this means to bring it just to a boil on medium heat without allowing it to actually boil, stirring the saucepan (especially the bottom) very often to avoid scorching.
+Remove the saucepan from the heat.

-Return the mixture to the saucepan, whisking the entire time.
-On medium heat, cook the mixture until it thickens, gently stirring the entire time.
-The custard is done when you can dip a metal spoon into it, then draw a clean line along the spoon with a fingertip or an instant-read thermometer reads 170F – 175F.
-Remove from the heat, stir in the vanilla.
+The custard is done when you can dip a metal spoon into it, then draw a clean line along the spoon with a fingertip.
+Better yet, use an instant-read thermometer, the custard is done when it reads 170F – 175F.

 SERVE & SAVOR If you like, top with Spiced Nuts or chopped banana.